HealthRex/CDSS/scripts/DevWorkshop/causal_inference/README.md

 **Date:** January 15, 2025

 ## Files
 - `tutorial.ipynb` - This is the primary Jupyter Notebook for the tutorial containing all code, explanations, and exercises.
+Visuals are best viewed in Jupyter or VS Code.
 - To run the notebook directly on Google Colab, [click here](https://colab.research.google.com/github/HealthRex/CDSS/blob/master/scripts/DevWorkshop/causal_inference/tuto.ipynb).

 ## Contributing